isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-march.md

 ### <a name="summary"></a>Samenvatting

-Microsoft Universeel afdrukken vanaf 1 maart 2021 beschikbaar voor transact binnen bepaalde suite Microsoft 365 suites en als zelfstandige invoegactie.
+Microsoft Universeel afdrukken is vanaf 1 maart 2021 beschikbaar voor transact binnen bepaalde Microsoft 365-suites en als zelfstandige invoeging.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep